Many design patterns guide iOS architecture. People have varying opinions on what constitutes good app architecture in iOS.

 - Multiple storyboards and segues define the whole navigation flow.
 You can find an in-depth article about storyboards here.

 - Since a coordinator manages the navigation of the entire app, its code can grow pretty quickly.
 For that reason, the app uses a hierarchy of coordinators instead of just one.

 - View controller communication and the injection of the shared network controller happens through coordinators.
 In this way, view controllers don’t know anything about each other.
 They also get only the dependencies they need.
 For example, each view controller references just the required coordinator, instead of the whole set.

-Since the app performs many different network calls, the networking architecture is more complicated than a single network controller might indicate.
+Since the app performs many different network calls, the architecture for network requests is more complicated than a single network controller might indicate.

 As we have seen, the Lotus MVC Pattern is a comprehensive design pattern that addresses all the five aspects of iOS app architecture:

 - It avoids massive view controllers and other monolithic classes by separating concerns across components with well-defined roles.